SpaceVim

 Highlight current symbol

-SpaceVim supports highlighting of the current symbol on demand and add a transient state to easily navigate and rename these symbols.
+SpaceVim supports highlighting current symbol on demand and add a transient state to easily navigate and rename these symbols.

-It is also possible to change the range of the navigation on the fly to:
+It is also possible to change the range of the navigation on the fly, the available ranges are:

-To Highlight the current symbol under the cursor press SPC s h.
+The default key binding to Highlight the symbol under the cursor is SPC s h.

 Key Bindings Descriptions

-SPC s e edit all occurrences of the current symbol
+SPC s e start iedit mode on current symbol

-SPC s h highlight the current symbol and all its occurrence within the current range
+SPC s h highlight current symbol within default range

 Key Bindings Descriptions